-Governmental Accounting Standards Board (GASB) Statement 67 Actuarial Valuation as of December 31, 2017
+Governmental Accounting Standards Board (GASB) Statement 67 Actuarial Valuation as of December 31, 2018

-This report has been prepared at the request of the Board of Retirement to assist in administering the Fund.
-This valuation report may not otherwise be copied or reproduced in any form without the consent of the Board of Retirement and may only be provided to other parties in its entirety.
+This report has been prepared at the request of the Board of Retirement to assist in administering the Plan.
+This valuation report may not otherwise be copied or reproduced in any form without the consent of the Board of Retirement and may only be provided to other parties in its entirety, unless expressly authorized by Segal.
 The measurements shown in this actuarial valuation may not be applicable for other purposes.